shobrook/adrenaline/README.md

 # Adrenaline

-This is an issues-only repository for Adrenaline, **your AI expert on anything technical.**
+This is an issues-only repository for Adrenaline, **your AI expert on everything technical.**

 Please feel free to create issues for bugs or feature requests –– it's much appreciated.
 Your feedback will directly impact how Adrenaline improves over time.